AhmedEhab-SG/local-crafts-backend/README.md

 ##### props: (\* means required)

 - name: string, min length 2, max length 50
-- prise: must be more than 0 and number
+- price: must be more than 0 and number
 - description: type string
 - photos: array of strings[] and min array length can be 0
 - description: string, min length 20, max length 500